usmanaliqureshi/usmanaliqureshi/README.md

 📫 Let's connect and collaborate!
 Feel free to email or connect with me on [LinkedIn](https://www.linkedin.com/in/usman-ali-qureshi-3664717a/).
 I'm always excited to discuss new projects, exchange ideas, or engage in the beautiful world of code.

-🌟 Stay curious, keep coding, and let's make the world a better place together! 🚀
+🌟 Stay curious, keep coding, and make the world a better place together! 🚀